OGgroup/FitterResponseMap/README.md

 ## Todo
 - [ ] Remove a line from the csv to get an error and then try to repair.
+- [ ] Include a direction smear.
+- [ ] Add PMT events using an internal generator.

 ---